EonYang/dwdCourse/README.md

 [hosted here, please visit.](http://hellidea.com:8080/index.html)

-And please see source code and documentation in the Week_1 folder.
+And please see source code and documentation in the folder named week_1.